What is cholecystitis?

 Cholecystitis is an inflammation of the gallbladder, often caused by gallstones.
 It can be very painful and usually needs prompt medical treatment.

 The gallbladder is a small organ underneath the liver on the right side of the upper abdomen.
-It stores a fluid called bile which the liver produces to help with digestion.
+It stores a thick dark green fluid called bile which the liver produces to help with digestion.